 This article may contain links from our affiliate partners.
 Please read how we make money!

 Over the last few years, air fryers have become incredibly popular!
-People are using them to make their favorite foods in a healthier way.
-They’re easy to use, and they make reheating leftovers 10x better.
+Many home cooks are using them to make their favorite air fryer recipes more healthily.
+These kitchen appliances are easy to use, and they make reheating leftovers 10x better.
 If you recently bought a new air fryer oven or got one as a gift, you’ve probably got a bunch of questions.
 Today I’ll help you with one of the most common questions…

 - Avoid These 3 Mistakes When Using Foil In An Air Fryer